Sunny6889/tron-docker-main/CONTRIBUTING.md

   git merge upstream/develop --no-ff (Add --no-ff to turn off the default fast merge mode)
 ```

 Pull a new branch from the **develop** branch of your repository for local development.
-Please refer to [Branch Naming Conventions](#Branch-Naming-Conventions),
+Please refer to [Branch Naming Conventions](#Branch-Naming-Conventions).
 ```
   git checkout -b feature/branch_name develop
 ```

 Write and commit the new code when it is completed.
-Please refer to [Commit Messages](#Commit-Messages)
+Please refer to [Commit Messages](#Commit-Messages).
 ```
   git add .
   git commit -m 'commit message'
 ```
-Commit the new branch to your personal remote repository
+Commit the new branch to your personal remote repository.
 ```
   git push origin feature/branch_name
 ```